 Ball manages or supports several projects and organizations that will contribute to this ambitious goal:

 - Every Can Counts (ECC) is working to encourage people to recycle beverage cans they use when they are away from home—for example, at work and other “on the go” locations.
 ECC campaigns associate fun activities with can recycling to interact with consumers, festivals goers and the ones who enjoy life in public spaces and want to make that extra sorting effort to save energy and valuable materials.
-Originally developed in the U.K. to target the approximately 30% of drinks cans used outside the home, ECC has successfully established itself as the umbrella brand for promoting beverage can recycling away from home, with programs running in 14 countries by early 2019.
-Exemplary success stories from 2019 include:
+Originally developed in the U.K. to target the approximately 30% of drinks cans used outside the home, ECC has successfully established itself as the umbrella brand for promoting beverage can recycling away from home, with programs running in 19 countries across Europe and in Brazil.
+Exemplary success stories include:

 - In the UK in 2019, ECC had a presence at more than 30 music festivals and sporting occasions attended by more than one million people, allowing representatives to talk directly to approximately 10,000 people about recycling.